bonedrums/WoW-Retail-Cataclysm-Addon-WTF-Backup/README.md

 Install customtkinter using pip: ('pip install customtkinter')

 ## Usage

-### Running the Executable

-1. **Download and Extract:**
-   - Download `Wow Cataclysm Addon and WTF Backup.exe` from the releases page.
-   - Extract the executable to a directory of your choice.

-2. **Launch the Executable:**
-   - Double-click `Wow Cataclysm Addon and WTF Backup.exe` to start the application.

 3. **Follow On-screen Instructions:**
    - Select backup directories and options using the GUI.